 - Significantly more space to move around comfortably than the minimum amount of space required by the Canadian turkey industry

 Farmers who successfully meet SPCA Certified standards are able to sell their foods with the program’s stamp of approval – the little red barn label.
-If you or someone you know eats turkey, you can help turkeys lead better lives and support the farmers who care for them by finding a SPCA Certified retailer near you.
+If you or someone you know eats turkey, you can help turkeys lead better lives and support the farmers who care for them.

 Understand your food labels

 When shopping for humane turkey products, pay careful attention to the labels.
 Here are a few quick tips for finding the right turkey products: